Interim Head of School

 Averi Lohss

-Averi joined Compositive Primary in July 2022 as the new Director of Admissions & Community.
+Averi joined Compositive Primary in July 2022 as the Director of Admissions, Marketing, and Philanthropy.
 Averi grew up in Chicago and attended the Chicago Waldorf School for 13 years, which inspired Averi’s passion for education and impacting positive change in the world.
 With 10 years of experience in the field of private education at the Green Meadow Waldorf School in Chestnut Ridge, NY, Averi’s background includes admissions, philanthropy, event production, as well as a performance art, called eurythmy, where sound and tone are made visible through movement.
 Averi earned her B.A. in German Studies and Studio Art from Lewis and Clark College, in Portland, OR, followed by the 4-year training in eurythmy in Chestnut Ridge, NY.

 As an adventure enthusiast with a passion for sustainability, Averi enjoys exploring the amazing natural settings in Colorado and finding ways to incorporate sustainability into her everyday life.
 When not exploring the mountains with her partner, Jordan, you can find Averi trying new recipes in her kitchen, rocking out to classic rock, working on a jigsaw puzzle, crafting, day dreaming about pet ownership, or enjoying time with her family (especially her two young nieces).